tiquionophist/hhs-scheduler/README.md

-From this configuration (and the number of classes in the school) the application can generate a full schedule which meets the requirements (and, of course, ensures that teachers only teach one class per period, classrooms aren't overbooked, etc), which you can set in-game.
+From this configuration (and the number of classes in the school) the application can generate a full schedule which meets the requirements (and, of course, ensures that teachers only teach one class per period, classrooms aren't overbooked, etc.), which you can set in-game.

 The basic configuration should be straightforward - check the subjects under each teacher that they are allowed to teach, and set for each subject the number of times per week it is taught.
 Then click